wlaub/vcv/README.md

 Consider using it to drive the crossfaders in Tia I.

 TODO:
-* A pause button???
+* A pause control
 * Change waveforms to reference 0-phase to min value instead of midpoint?
-* slew-limited square output?
-* asymmetric triangle output?
-* An exponentialized outputs?
-* Inverse outputs?
+* Colorful panel

-* And expander for addditional outputs?
+#### -60

+Expander adds a bunch of additional waveforms
+* Asymmetric triangle wave with symmetry control (from rising ramp to triangle to falling ramp)
+* Raised cosine wave with rolloff control (from cosine to square wave)
+* Slew-limited square wave with slope control (from trangle wave to square wave)
+* RC/exponential decay wave with decay rate control
+* Exponential converter (for making waveforms peakier)
+* 1-X converter (for reversing minimum and maximum values of waveforms)
+* Subdivision clock (integer multiple of fastest output frequency)

 ### Achilles